Perevalov/qa_chatbots_exercises/Exercise_4/README.md

 ### 3. Connect Front-end and Back-end

-Connect Front-end and Back-end together, such that user can sent his questions and recieve answers.
-Keep in mind that you have to parse JSON response from your Back-end and present it in a "beautiful" way.
+Connect Front-end and Back-end together, such that user can send questions and recieve answers.
+Keep in mind that you have to parse JSON response from your Back-end and present it in a "beautiful" way in Front-end.

 ## Submission check

 In this Exercise, **submission check will be performed in two steps**:
 1. You send the code with your solution and README with description of files to Moodle (as usually).
-Then I check it, if everything is OK, we move to second step.
+Then I check it, if everything is OK, we move to the second step.
 2. On the Exercise you share your screen and show how it works.

 After completion of these two steps you pass the exercise.